 Video of the Day

 First, What Kind of Pink Eye Do You Have?

 "Conjunctivitis refers to inflammation of the conjunctiva tissue, a clear tissue that covers the white part of the eye and inside the eyelids," says Sezen Karakus, MD, assistant professor of ophthalmology at Johns Hopkins Wilmer Eye Institute.
 "It may be from infectious causes such as a virus or bacteria, or induced by allergens or foreign bodies such as dust."

-Here’s how to tell which type of pink eye is plaguing your peepers — treatment options can vary depending on the variety you have.
+Here's how to tell which type of pink eye is plaguing you — treatment options can vary depending on the variety you have.

-- Bacterial: Bacterial pink eye is associated with a thick white, yellow or green discharge that might leave crust on your lashes.
-It’s less infectious than viral pink eye, and usually only spreads with direct contact.
+- Bacterial: Bacterial pink eye is associated with a thick white, yellow or green eye discharge that might leave a crust on your lashes.
+It's less infectious than viral pink eye and usually only spreads with direct contact.

 - Allergic: Unlike the other types of pink eye, allergic conjunctivitis is not contagious — instead, it's the result of exposure to external allergens, Dr. Karakus says.
 It looks identical to viral pink eye except that it also includes intense itching and the symptoms start in both eyes simultaneously.

 With all that in mind, here's how to treat pink eye at home.

 Lubricating eye drops help alleviate itchiness, redness and discomfort for all varieties of conjunctivitis, per a September 2020 review in the Journal of Ophthalmic & Vision Research.

 "For allergic conjunctivitis, they can be used to dilute the allergens on the surface of the eye, washing them away," Dr. Karakus says.
 The Journal of Ophthalmic & Vision Research review also notes that artificial tears provide a barrier from allergens.